quachtoanlong/Scrapy-Web-directory-to-csv/README.md

 With the spider, the tasks are still the same, but the spider bot will do it within a few seconds.

+# Folder directory

+1. The spider name is gettheprof.
+It is stored in the folder gettheprof 2a.
+The crawled website is https://bizfaculty.nus.edu.sg/faculty-directory/ 2b.
+Gettheprof.csv is the result of this spider

 # Replication
 If you are new and wish to replicate the project, here is something you will need: